A beginner’s guide to popups

 Any message aimed at attracting, converting or reaching an audience needs some good reasoning as to why a visitor should take pause.
 Popups are no different.

 Incorporating both a short- and long-term win is the way to go.
-Contemplate what will be most attractive to prospective subscribers.
-A discount offer?
+What will attract prospective subscribers?
+A Shopify discount offer?
 Guarantees that they’ll be kept in the loop for major announcements?

-These messages have the power to both stop browsers from Xing out and giving their contact info.
+Carefully thought messages have the power to not only stop visitors from closing out an email popup, but handing over their contact info.
 Spend time sharpening them.

-Much more on this in a little bit.
+Much more on messaging in a little bit.

 C. Contact form

-Ask solely for an email address, and cell phone number if you want to use SMS marketing.
+Ask for an email address and, if you use SMS marketing, their cell phone number.

 D. Call to action (CTA)